yousefelassal/quote-cron/README.md

 > Chance is always powerful.
 Let your hook be always cast; in the pool where you least expect it, there will be a fish.

 > I had three chairs in my house; one for solitude, two for friendship, three for society.

+> We should all be thankful for those people who rekindle the inner spirit.